nclowell/RAD_sea_cucumbers/readme.md

 #### Overview of methods

 I extracted, quantified and verified quality of DNA from 9 sites spanning from Alaska to Oregon, and then prepared single-digest RAD libraries using *sbfI* follwing [Etter et al 2011](https://link.springer.com/protocol/10.1007/978-1-61779-228-1_9).
 DNA was sequenced to 150bp at BGI.
+You can find the library prep protocols in [1_library_prep](https://github.com/nclowell/SeaCukes/tree/master/1_library_prep).

 I clustered loci and genotyped individuals using the [*dDocent*](https://www.ddocent.com/) pipeline, using the reference genome of a closely related species, *Parastichopus parvimensis*.